F1 Raceweek: Leclerc, Verstappen set Sochi pace as Toro Rosso cars almost collide

 However, while Red Bull enjoyed a strong day with Verstappen, sister team Toro Rosso did not fare quite so well.

-Russian Daniil Kvyat, who was forced out of FP1 at his home grand prix, made contact with teammate Pierre Gasly in the second session, immediately taking to the team radio to apologize.
+Russian Daniil Kvyat, who was forced out of FP1 at his home grand prix, made contact with team-mate Pierre Gasly in the second session, immediately taking to the team radio to apologise.

 "Sorry, I didn't see him," Kvyat protested, having at least escaped a major collision and serious damage.